 If performance degradation occurs that might be the result of inefficient data storage or a significant change in the statistical profile of the data, run the analysis to see if the updated statistics solve the problem.

-To build or update statistics, run the ANALYZE command against:
+To build or update statistics, run the ANALYZE command against one of the following:

 The entire current database